When Beth Hempton and I worked together, we loved teaching homeschool moms and private school teachers how to make a lapbook and mini-books.

-The best part is seeing some ‘traditional textbook curriculum” moms and teachers learn that hands-on projects such as mini-books and lapbooks were not only educational but also fun!
+The best part was always seeing some ‘traditional textbook curriculum” moms and teachers learn that hands-on projects such as mini-books and lapbooks were not only fun to make, but also educationally valuable!

-It’s never a bad thing to spice up book work with a colorful and creative hands-on activity.
-And graphic organizers such as lapbooks can be much less intimidating to a reluctant writer than staring at a blank page.
+And it’s always a good idea to add a colorful and creative hands-on activity with your reading.
+Another benefit: graphic organizers such as lapbooks can be much less intimidating to a reluctant writer than staring at a blank page.

-A graphic organizer is any tool that allows your student to organize his thoughts and record what he’s learned in a visual way.
+A graphic organizer, such as a lapbook, is any tool that allows your student to organize his thoughts and record what he’s learned in a visual way.

 Examples of common graphic organizers include: